Last Updated on July 17, 2024

 This “Employment of Record” service is designed to help the company reduce permanent establishment risk in the country they are hiring in (Israel).
 Given that the employee is officially being hired by an Israeli company this solution also helps the employee avoid US self-employment tax.
 One of the clear advantages of this option is the simplicity of having a company manage much of the payroll/billing process for you and should reduce or eliminate the accounting costs and responsibilities that come with owning your own business.

 Examples of global payroll companies include: Papaya Global, Remote, Deel and Global Expansion.
+Employers hiring many international employees may turn to one of these companies.

 Keep in mind that, while you will be saving a large portion of your “salary” from the US social security tax, a large portion of that savings will likely be directed toward your Israeli pension and the fees of the payroll company instead.
 This is because employees have higher contribution pension requirements than someone who is considered self-employed.
 Whether contributions to Social Security are a “better investment” toward retirement than your Israeli pension/payroll company fees is a complex subject dependent on many different factors and personal preferences – and beyond the scope of this article.